SQLite LAG() Function

 Introduction to SQLite LAG() function

-SQLite LAG() function is a window function which allows you to obtain the data of the preceding row at the given physical offset from the current row in the partition.
+SQLite LAG() function is a window function that allows you to obtain the data of the preceding row at the given physical offset from the current row in the partition.

 The following shows the syntax of the LAG() function: